MaticBabnik/shitty-sync/README.md

 - install the dependencies (both in the root folder & in the `frontend` folder)
 - build the frontend with `npm run build`
 - run the server with `npm run start`

-### Development

-- Instead of `npm run build` & `npm run start` you can run `npm run dev` in both folders to get live reload.
-- After updating any of the svg icons run `node frontend/misc/svgpack/index.js frontend/misc/icons/ frontend/public/icons.svg`(you might have to run `npm i` there too)
-- After changing emotes run `npm start scan-emotes` in the `frontend/` folder

 ### Deploying using Docker: